Objective and Description

 The student must enroll in at least three hours of dissertation courses (ME 6399-6999) or research courses (ME 6397-6999) every semester in which the student is actively involved in dissertation preparation or research, except that the student must enroll in ME 6999 in the semester of graduation.

 The student must file the Request for Dissertation Defense form with the Graduate School at least two weeks prior to the defense.
-At the same time of requesting the exam, the student must also announce the exam to the members of the university community by posting fliers on the departmental bulletin boards and by providing an electronic statement to the ME graduate advisor to be posted on the departmental web page indicating details (title, abstract, advisor, time and place) of the exam.
+At the same time, the student must also announce the exam to the members of the university community by posting fliers on the departmental bulletin boards and by providing an electronic statement to the mechanical engineering graduate advisor to be posted on the departmental web page indicating details (title, abstract, advisor, time and place) of the exam.
 Approval of the dissertation by the members of the Dissertation Committee is required.

-Please see the section entitled General Graduate School Regulations and Information in this Catalog for further details.
+Please see the section entitled General Graduate School Regulations and Information in the University Catalog for further details.

 The grade of R (research in progress) is a permanent grade; completing course requirements in a later semester cannot change it.
 To receive credit for an R-graded course, the student must continue to enroll in the course until a passing grade is received.